Rainbow Wraps With Hummus & Veggies

 Rainbow Lavash | Rainbow Veggie Wraps With Hummus | WorldofVegan.com | #vegan #lunch #recipe #rainbow #veggies #healthy #food #worldofvegan #photography

-One of my favorite ways to make food beautiful is by pulling inspiration from one of Planet Earth’s most spectacular phenomenon: rainbows.
+One of our favorite ways to make food beautiful is by pulling inspiration from one of Planet Earth’s most spectacular phenomena: rainbows.

 Rainbow Veggies Guide (for your Vegan Wrap)